-In the initial reveal of Disney’s plans to retheme Splash Mountain, we found out that log flume attraction will still take us on an adventure, only this time we’re going down the bayou instead of to the Laughing Place.
+In the initial reveal of Disney’s plans to retheme Splash Mountain, we discovered that the log flume attraction will still take us on an adventure, only this time, we’re going down the bayou instead of to the Laughing Place.
 Led by Walt Disney Imagineering’s Charita Carter, the reimagined attraction will pick up the Princess and the Frog story after the final kiss.
 Guests will join Princess Tiana and Louis on a musical adventure – featuring some of the powerful music from the film – as they prepare for their first-ever Mardi Gras performance.

-The announcement read, “For Imagineers, change is rooted in a tradition set by Walt Disney who encouraged new innovations, new ideas, new scenes and current storytelling.
-And the experiences they create can be enjoyed by guests who visit our parks from all over the world.
-As part of the creative development process, conceptual design work is well underway and Imagineers will soon be able to conduct preliminary reviews and develop a timeline for when the transformation can start to take shape.”
+The announcement read, “For Imagineers, change is rooted in a tradition set by Walt Disney, who encouraged innovations, new ideas, new scenes, and current storytelling.
+And the experiences they create can be enjoyed by Guests visiting our parks worldwide.
+Conceptual design work is well underway as part of the creative development process.
+Imagineers will soon be able to conduct preliminary reviews and develop a timeline for when the transformation can take shape.”

 Credit: Disney

-Even though Disney revealed the attraction news and concept art with much excitement and fanfare, the announcement was met with mixed responses.
-Some were on board with the retheme so Princess Tiana can have her own attraction, and other Disney fans were opposed to the notion of one of Disney’s “mountains” getting more than just a tune-up.
-And today, we’re getting a bit more background on the retheme from a Disney executive.
+Even though Disney revealed the attraction news and concept art with excitement and fanfare, the announcement was met with mixed responses.
+Some were on board with the retheme so Princess Tiana could have her attraction, and other Disney fans were opposed to the notion of one of Disney’s “mountains” getting more than just a tune-up.
+And today, we’re getting a bit more background on the to retheme from a Disney executive.

 CNN: Disney announced it would be re-theming Splash Mountain into “The Princess and the Frog” from the controversial “Song of the South.”
 What role did the Black Lives Matter protests and conversations about race in recent weeks have in influencing the timing of the announcement?